 Joe Modise said

 “No people can accept slavery for ever.
 We have reached a stage where we have taken a decision to liberate ourselves, and no force on earth can stop us from attaining that objective.”
+WAS HE THE SLAVE OF THE ANC?

 The National Executive Committee of the African National Congress said on 8 January 1982